Individual education: Academic program

 The curriculum in the academic component is similar to that in the traditional system.
 Language, mathematics, history/geography and science are developed along the mastery model—through a skills list through which children progress from the beginning of school to the end.
 Children are tested weekly on average but it is the children who request to be tested; teachers cannot demand that tests be written.
 Instead a progress chart shows how far along the child is (80% is considered mastery).
-The child doesn't have to learn what he/she has already learned—if the child can pass a test without attending class, the progress chart is marked identically to that of a child that attended hours of classroom study.
+The child does not have to learn what he/she has already learned—if the child can pass a test without attending class, the progress chart is marked identically to that of a child that attended hours of classroom study.
 A quick learner is offered the next level of curriculum and the opportunity to tutor others.
 No numerical or letter-based grading system is used.

 Creative/applied courses

 These courses can be offered in 6–8 week blocks.
 1–3 can be chosen out of 9–12 courses offered.
 Included are topics students want to learn but do not find in traditional curriculum.
 They usually involve some physical activities (e.g. soccer), some artistic ones (visual arts) and some applied (horticulture).
 Teachers offer courses in areas of their interest.
 Community resources are used where possible.